rancher/dashboard/docusaurus/README.md

 Guide for [sidebars.js](https://docusaurus.io/docs/sidebar).

-> Note: We are using `sidebars.js` file to generated custome sidebar.
+> Note: We are using `sidebars.js` file to generate a custom sidebar.

 1. Create a Markdown file, greeting.md, and place it under the docs directory.